A Local’s Guide to Visiting Scicli, Sicily

 Over the millenia, the city has been conquered by many different invaders, much like the rest of this island, and it reached its peak under Normal rule around the year 1,000 A.D.

 Built up over hundreds, even thousands of years, a devastating earthquake in 1693 razed the city to the ground, killing over 3,000 people died.
-In the following 300 Scicli has been painstakingly reconstructed - mostyl in the late Baroque style - and it is now among the 7 UNESCO-listed cities in Val di Noto.
+In the following 300 years Scicli has been painstakingly reconstructed - mostly in the late Baroque style - and it is now among the 7 UNESCO-listed cities in Val di Noto.

 Although it’s less known than the nearby towns of Noto, Ragusa, and Modica, Scicli is an utterly charming town that is well worth a visit.
 Its streets brim with beautiful palaces and churches dating to the 17th century, while the city’s layout still retains its medieval structure.